Burling graphs revisited, part II: Structure: Derived graphs

 \begin{proof} Clear by repeatedly applying Lemmas~\ref{l:bottomSubdiv} and~\ref{l:topSubdiv}. \end{proof}

-Let us now give applications.
-The oriented graphs derived from the Burling tree from Figure~\ref{f:square} are represented in Figure~\ref{f:firstExample-7}.
-Top arcs such that one of their end-points is a source of the graph are represented by dotted lines, bottom arc by dashed lines, and the other arcs are solid lines.
-Lemma~\ref{l:subdivAll} shows how to obtain from these many examples of oriented Burling graphs.
+Let us now give applications of Lemma~\ref{l:subdivAll}.
+In Figures~\ref{f:firstExample-7} and~\ref{f:SK4}, some oriented Burling graphs are represented.
+In both figures, dotted arcs represent top-arcs that have a source as one of their end-points, dashed arcs represent bottom-arc, and all the other arcs are represented by solid arcs.
+Therefore, by Lemma~\ref{l:subdivAll}, by top-subdividing any of the dotted arcs and subdividing any of the dashed arcs, we obtain an oriented Burling graph.
+In Figure~\ref{f:firstExample-7}, the oriented graphs derived from the Burling trees from Figure~\ref{f:square} are represented.
 In Figure~\ref{f:SK4}, a Burling tree, together with the oriented graph derived from it, are represented.
-If we ignore the orientation, we see how to obtain several subdivisions of $K_4$.
+By considering its underlying graph, we see how to obtain several subdivisions of $K_4$, namely any subdivision in which every edge except $ uy $ and $ wy $ is possibly subdivided.
 We will see later that this figure in fact provides all subdivisions of $K_4$ that are Burling graphs (see Lemma~\ref{l:K4}).
 As a consequence, all graphs arising from the three non-oriented graphs in Figure~\ref{f:firstExample-14} by subdividing dashed edges are Burling graphs.

 \begin{lemma} Let $G$ be an oriented derived graph, and let $ uv $ be an arc such that $ N^+(u) = \{v\} $ and $ N^-(v) = \{u\}$.
-Then the graph $ G' $ obtained by contracting $ uv $ is also a derived graph and the top-arcs (resp.\ bottom-arcs) of $ G $ but $ uv $ are the top-arcs (resp.\ bottom-arcs) of $ G'$. \end{lemma}
+Then the graph $ G' $ obtained by contracting $ uv $ is also an oriented derived graph and the top-arcs (resp.\ bottom-arcs) of $ G $ except $ uv $ are the top-arcs (resp.\ bottom-arcs) of $ G'$. \end{lemma}

 \begin{proof} Suppose that $G$ is derived from the Burling tree $ (T, r, \lastBorn, \choosePath) $.
 Let $S$ be the vertex-set (possibly empty) of the path starting at the last-born of the parent of $ u $ and ending at the parent of $ v $ in $ T $.
 Notice that $ S \subseteq \choosePath(u) $, and since $ \choosePath(u) \cap V(G) = \{v\}$, no vertex of $S$ and no descendant of $v$ in $c(u)$ is a vertex of $ G $.